jvholmberg/froglegs-auth/README.md

-# Froglegs Auth
+# Vajper Auth V2
 This project is built upon NextJS with typescript enabled.
-For storing data we have selected postgres and drizzle as the ORM (Object-relational mapper).
+For storing data we have Mariadb.
 For managing UI we opted for Mantine due to it's extensive collection of components and ease to use.
 Auth is implemented according to Lucia-auth (This package has been deprecated hence all code lies in this project instead meaning we own it).

 ### Your environment